isauraAlmar/Personal/README.md

 ### About the company

 Everis an NTT DATA Company is a multinational consulting firm that offers business and strategic solutions, development and maintenance of technological applications and outsourcing services.
-The company, which operates in the telecommunications, financial, industrial, utilities, energy, public administrations and health sectors, has grown organically, in double digits and reported 1.03 billion Euro in turnover last year.
+The company has grown organically, in double digits and reported 1.03 billion Euro in turnover last year.
 It currently employs 19,000 professionals at its offices and high performance centers in 16 countries.

-Everis NTT DATA:
-In October 1996 in Spain, a group of entrepreneurs you could count on the fingers of one hand left their managerial positions at a leading consulting company to create a new concept of consulting.
-The idea was simple to explain, yet complex to implement: build from scratch a unique company model designed to attract and retain the best talent, while fostering good people and collective values.
+The companye starts on October 1996 in Spain,  when group of 5 entrepreneurs left their managerial positions at a leading consulting company to create a new concept of consulting.
+The idea was simple to explain, but complex to implement: build from scratch a unique company model designed to attract and retain the best talent, while fostering good people and collective values.
 Our talent management model, the main asset of Everis, is taught as a case study in leading business schools, as it excels in smartly feeding both the brain (skills and professional growth) and the heart (attitudes and values) of our employees.
 The result is summarized in our claim: attitude makes the difference.

-What everis cand do for companyes:
+What everis can do for companyes:

 * Disruption, Why go far if you can go further: